HL7/APIX---API-Exchange-for-Medicinal-Products/input/pagecontent/usecases.md

 *   **Target KPI:** **-80%** reduction in submission preparation time per variation.

 #### 2. Real-Time Regulatory Q&A
-*Eliminating the "black hole" of submission delays.*
+*Creating transparency in submission delays.*

 *   **The Problem:** Critical questions from regulators ("Clock Stops") arrive via email or static letters.
 Responses are drafted offline, circulated manually, and re-uploaded.
 Delays are often invisible until deadlines are missed.
 *   **The APIX Solution:** Questions arrive as actionable FHIR Tasks directly into the applicant's workflow system.
 Responses are authored, approved, and routed back instantly via the API.